jfasch/jfasch-home/trainings/log/detail/2020-09-07/index.rst

 such as to loose a couple of words about AI/machinelearning and other topics, as well as a fuzzy "bring us advanced stuff".

+The training was accompanied by a lot of improvised live hacking.

 Preparation
 -----------